 A complete list of our anatomy e-books is available off our website.
 To find print materials, you can search our online catalog.
 If you need further assistance, please contact a librarian with your questions.

-Brain slice, brain stem, and skull models have been placed on course reserve for anatomy students--the loan period is 2 hours.
+Brain slice, brain stem, pelvic, and skull models have been placed on course reserve for anatomy students--the loan period is 2 hours.
 Items can be checked out between the hours of 9:00 am - 5 pm (Monday - Friday) from the Ebling Service desk near the 2nd floor entrance to the library.

 For up to date information on access to the library and our staffed hours, please see our Ebling Library During COVID-19 page.